Fuel system modification (FSM) for paramotors with diaphragm carburetors

 What was going on?

 I would rebuild the carburetor, replace ignition parts, check the reed valve, replace the spark plug, replace the fuel filter, and so on.
 It was crazy.
 Nothing helped.
 Anyone reading this knows what it is like.
 The frustration forced me to take the time to think it all out and apply my training as an organic chemist.
 I studied published material on the manufacture and composition of the various kinds of gasoline.
 It was an eye opener (but should not have been).
-After a couple of years of study and experimenting, things started to get clearer.
+After study and experimenting, things started to get clearer.

 Typical paramotors have the fuel tank far below the engine.
 The fuel from the tank is sucked up to the carburetor by a small fuel pump that is inside the carburetor.
 This negative pressure at the carburetor fuel inlet can range from -0.3 PSI to -0.5 PSI (-1.8 kPa to -3.3 kPa), depending on how low the fuel level is in the tank.

-Sometimes, a pilot might switch to aviation gasoline (the finest gasoline in the world) but it, too, can cause problems in some of the larger paramotors, specifically fouling of the piston lands with lead deposits.
-Like MOGAS (motor vehicle gasoline), AVGAS is not manufactured to remain liquid at negative pressures.
+Sometimes, a pilot might switch to aviation gasoline (the finest gasoline in the world) but it, too, can cause other problems in some of the larger paramotors, specifically fouling of the piston lands with lead deposits.
+Like MOGAS (motor vehicle gasoline), AVGAS is NOT manufactured to remain liquid at negative pressures.
 At the least, we know that AVGAS has a strict formulation for safety reasons and its formula does not change worldwide.
 As noted further on in this essay, the last resort for the OEM setup is to purchase premixed "racing fuel."
 It is called this because it is for off-road use and not subject to the pollution rules for motor vehicles.

 Another fuel issue can be a tiny air leak where the fuel line joins the fitting that comes out of the fuel tank.
 This will introduce air into the fuel system which can haphazardly paralyze the fuel system.
 It is may only be noticeable when at or near WOT.
 I had to put a video camera near the carburetor on one engine in order to discover this problem.